1. Introduction: Three extinct species

 [q] The rhinoceros isn’t entirely extinct: just [hangman] extinct in much of its former range.

-[q] The positive feedback loop in which ecological disturbance lowers a population’s size to the point where it has less genetic variability, becomes less adaptable, which further lowers the population’s size is known as an extinction [hangman].
+[q] The positive feedback loop in which ecological disturbance lowers a population’s size to the point where it has less genetic variability and becomes less adaptable, which further lowers the population’s size is known as an extinction [hangman].

 [q] The rate at which extinctions normally occur is called the [hangman] level of extinction.